GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher

 GRAPHIC-Global assets in 2020http://tmsnrt.rs/2jvdmXl

-(Reporting by Herb Lash and Ritvik Carvalho; additional reporting by Swati Pandey and Sumeet Chatterjee in Sydney; editing by Dan Grebler and Nick Zieminski)
+(Reporting by Herb Lash and Ritvik Carvalho; additional reporting by Swati Pandey and Sumeet Chatterjee in Sydney; editing by Dan Grebler, Nick Zieminski and Jonathan Oatis)

 ((Herbert.Lash@thomsonreuters.com))